Meyer Lemon Bar Recipe

 How to serve the Best Lemon Bars Recipe

-Lemon bars are best served room temperature, but will need to be stored in the refrigerator to preserve freshness.
+These bars are best served room temperature, but will need to be stored in the refrigerator to preserve freshness.
 I recommend letting them sit out for 20-30 minutes before serving to reduce the chill from the fridge.

-It is important to use a large and very sharp knife to cut your lemon bars.
+It is important to use a large and very sharp knife to cut your bars.
 I usually clean off the knife between slices to avoid the bars sticking to the knife too much.
 If you want to warm the knife and dry it off between slices, that will work even better!
 Go slow and be patient.

-How to store Meyer Lemon Bars
+How to Store Lemon Bars

 Any exposed filling may become gummy as the bars sit, so be sure the bars are covered tightly.
 Keep in the refrigerator.

-Lemon bars will last about 5 days in the refrigerator.
+These lemon bars will last about 5 days in the refrigerator.

 Yes!
-Lemon bars can be frozen for up to 3 months.
+They can be frozen for up to 3 months.
 Do not dust with powdered sugar, and cut the cooled bars into squares.
 Place bars onto a baking sheet and allow to freeze for about 1 hour.
 Remove from the freezer and Individually wrap each bar in foil or plastic wrap and place into a large container or zip top bag to store frozen.
 Allow to thaw in the refrigerator overnight, then dust with powdered sugar before serving.

 meyer lemon bars sitting on an aqua cake stand